cfpb/credit-card-agreements-ui/README.md

+:warning: **This prototype is no longer under active development.** Contact a CFPB GitHub admin if you would like to unarchive the repo.

+---

 # Credit Card Agreement Database Prototype [![Travis](https://img.shields.io/travis/cfpb/credit-card-agreements-ui.svg?style=flat-square)](https://travis-ci.org/cfpb/credit-card-agreements-ui)

 A reenvisioning of CFPB's [credit card agreement database](https://www.consumerfinance.gov/credit-cards/agreements/).
 Based on the excellent [ccdb5-ui](https://github.com/cfpb/ccdb5-ui/).